United Way of Metropolitan Dallas Inc

 • Attend orientation sessions: United Way provides extensive applicant resources including virtual orientations, FAQs, and detailed RFP documents.
 Use these resources to understand their evaluation framework.

-• Alignment with 2030 goals is non-negotiable: Every program must clearly connect to at least one of the three specific, quantifiable Aspire United 2030 goals.
+• Alignment with 2030 goals is non-negotiable: Every programme must clearly connect to at least one of the three specific, quantifiable Aspire United 2030 goals.
 Generic alignment with "education" or "health" is insufficient.

-• Feedback is available for unsuccessful applicants: United Way provides feedback to strengthen future applications, and organizations are encouraged to reapply incorporating this guidance.
+• Feedback is available for unsuccessful applicants: United Way provides feedback to strengthen future applications, and organisations are encouraged to reapply incorporating this guidance.

-• Geographic focus matters: Your program must serve Dallas, Collin, Rockwall, or southern Denton counties.
-Regional or statewide programs may need to articulate how they concentrate impact in this specific area.
+• Geographic focus matters: Your programme must serve Dallas, Collin, Rockwall, or southern Denton counties.
+Regional or statewide programmes may need to articulate how they concentrate impact in this specific area.

 • Contact the grants team early: Cathy Lee and her team are available to answer questions throughout the process.
 Don't hesitate to reach out at clee@unitedwaydallas.org for clarification.